 Types of Ship Registration

-Register for ship under bareboat charter and other charters exceeding 12 months
+- Register for ship under the bareboat charter and other charters exceeding 12 months

 LEARN HOW TO REGISTER WITH THE NIGERIAN SHIP REGISTRATION OFFICE

 STEP 1- Send an application to the Director-General with all supporting documents required for your request (Check the requirement page)

 STEP 2- Liaise with the Nigerian Ship Registry Office for payment of the required fees.

 STEP 3- Pick up your certificate/ document from the Nigerian Ship Registry Office

 MINIMUM SHARE CAPITAL FOR VESSEL OWNERS (COMPANIES ONLY)

 The minimum share capital for any vessel owned by a Nigerian company is N25,000,000.00